chemreac/chemreac/docs/examples/index.rst

-In the source distribution of chemreac there is a directory named ``examples/`` which contain a dozen example python scripts of how the functions in chemreac can be used to model problems related to advection/diffusion/reaction
+In the source distribution of chemreac there is a directory named ``examples/`` which contain a dozen example python scripts of how the functions in chemreac can be used to model problems involving advection/diffusion/reaction.

 Here you will find a short explanation to each example along with some of their output.